|

 b.
 Evaluating

-LSS CSS shall consider the following factors when evaluating the likelihood of
+The LSS CSS will consider the following factors when evaluating the

 a) Claim

-history that impacts the IW/claimant’s ability to return to work;
+history that impacts the IW’s ability to return to work;

 b) Medical

-history and current treatment indicating the status of the IW/claimant’s
+history and current treatment indicating the status of the IW’s allowed

 c) Vocational